notWetro/scavenger_hunt/src/fe-hunt-web-game/README.md

 ## Introduction

-This smaller web app is required for participating in scavenger-hunts.
-Participants can sign up with their username and password to a desired scavenger-hunt that was provided by the organizer via a link or QR-Code.
+This folder contains the Web-Game.
+With the files in this folder you can register, login and most importantly play scavanger hunts.
+When you use the Hunt-Gui the following steps become obsolet.

 ## Svelte